Last updated on December 27, 2022 by Wandering our World

 As for what to drink, like most Caribbean islands rum is the spirit of choice here.
 There’s only one Turks and Caicos rum, Bambarra Rum, so getting your hands on some is a must.

 Bahamas Or Turks & Caicos: Which Is The Better Choice?

 Both are great destinations, but certainly suit different vacations.

-The Bahamas most popular islands and beaches can be packed and noisy.
+The Bahamas’ most popular islands and beaches can be packed and noisy.
 However with so many beaches and islands, it’s still possible to find remote secluded spots all to yourself.
-If you have longer than a week or two for your holiday and want a bit of an island hopping adventure with some lively nightlife, then the Bahamas would suit you best.
+If you have longer than a week or two for your holiday and want a bit of an island hopping adventure with some lively nightlife and many activities, then the Bahamas would suit you best.

 The beaches in Turks and Caicos are unparalleled in the Caribbean, so if incredible beaches are your main priority then this nation is the better choice.
-The island is very laid back and quiet compared to the Bahamas, so Turks and Caicos is the perfect place to relax and unwind.
+This nation is very laid back and quiet compared to the Bahamas, so Turks and Caicos is the perfect place if you want to relax and unwind.